Today I received an email from The Princes Trust which really made me think……

 - They WANT their life to amount to something (of course, who doesn’t?!)

-“no matter how hard they try” this makes me think they are seeing people around them “trying hard” but not amounting to anything; parents, extended family, youth workers?
+This makes me think they are seeing people around them “trying hard” but not amounting to anything; parents, extended family, youth workers.

 My question is this: As an adult are you good at everything?

-I know first hand that there are things I suck at, dislike, find boring etc etc and I choose not to to fuss over those things that don’t bring me joy.
-Instead I tend to do more of the things I am good at or WANT to do because I enjoy them – those things are enough!
-If I spent all my efforts worrying about the things I “must try harder” at I would not be going anywhere fast – it would leave me frustrated and unhopeful (does this sound like the report?)
+I know first hand that there are things I suck at, dislike, find boring etc. Like many other adults I choose not to fuss over those things that don’t bring me joy.
+Instead I tend to do more of the things I am good at or WANT to do because I enjoy them.
+Those things are enough.
+If I spent all my efforts worrying about the things I “must try harder” at, I would not be going anywhere fast.
+It would leave me frustrated and lacking hope (does this sound like the report?)

 Think about what your child hears, what do you talk most about?
 Is it your weaknesses or your strengths?

-It’s not a case of “I accept I cannot do that pose therefore I must never attempt it, I will never be able to do it” – that is not the idea behind “acceptance” – it is simply accepting that there are areas that we are weaker in but it’s not a big deal.
-Acceptance means we can choose to work on those areas if we want to but ultimately we are in control, we accept that the decision is ours.
-I refer back to the article saying “don’t feel in control of their lives” and would like to highlight how becoming aware of our choices can help.
+It’s not a case of “I accept I cannot do that pose therefore I must never attempt it” or “I will never be able to do it”.
+That is not the idea behind “acceptance”.
+Simply accepting that there are areas that we are weaker in but realising it’s not a big deal.
+We can choose to work on those areas if we want to, but ultimately we are in control, we accept that the decision is ours.
+I refer back to the article here saying “don’t feel in control of their lives” and would like to highlight how becoming aware of our choices can help.

-“My mission is to use my strengths and passions to help encourage and connect people together to create a welcoming, accepting and supportive place to express themselves and realise their unlimited potential.”
+“My mission is to use my strengths and passions to help encourage and connect people together, to create a welcoming, accepting and supportive place to express themselves and realise their unlimited potential.”